MITRECND/WhoDat/es_design.md

 - ESProcessingError
 - (?)Should there be a generic ESAPIError for any value/argument exceptions?

+- H: We catch some ES query errors and gracefully handle them, others we dont and thus excpetion is passed to caller directly from ES.
+Prefer to catch ES query exceptions and then raise abstract custom error ESQueryError.

 ## API

 Note: section titles are the old API method names